chesterOps/chesterOps/README.md

 [![Download Resume](https://img.shields.io/badge/resume-_Fullstack_developer-green?style=for-the-badge)](https://docs.google.com/document/d/1i4oT7F5CLGqlHDNCbQWctDG4-POOkrTx_OtNDj8InCA/edit?usp=sharing)

 ## I'm a Fullstack Developer
--   🔰 Currently learning Laravel and php
+-   🔰 Currently learning Game development
 -   ❤️ Love to learn new technologies
 -   🔮 My future plan is to start a company and take it to an international level
 -   🔭 Looking for new opportunities